 The 2014 Halal Product Assurance Law, also known as the Halal Law, came into force on October 17, 2019; however, a grace period for food and beverage products is in place until October 17, 2024.
 Even before the Halal Law was enacted, halal certification and labeling were already mandatory for imports of meat and meat products, poultry and poultry products, and dairy.
-But under the new Halal Law, it is anticipated that all food and beverage products will require mandatory halal certification and labeling (or non-labeling for non-halal products).
-At the end of the grace period, products that have not obtained a halal certificate must include non-halal remarks.
+However, under the new Halal Law, all food and beverage products will require mandatory halal certification and labeling (or non-halal labeling for non-halal products) except for exempted products listed in MORA Decree No.

+1360/2021, known commonly as the Halal Positive List.
+At the end of the grace period, products that have not obtained a halal certificate must be labeled as non-halal.